Most common paper-based inspections challenges

 Data Access.
 Slow and Difficult.

 Is communication among operators and other departments bridged within your company?
-Have you ever measured how much time is spent to communicate data within the company with all the people responsible for the projects you run?
+Have you ever measured how much time is spent communicating data within the company with all the people responsible for the projects you run?

 You should consider the optimization of the work processes e a top priority in order to overcome the present-day challenges and communication disconnections.